RedSyven/chestpack-backpacks/README.md

 # Chestpack Backpacks

-This datapack adds simple, vanilla friendly backpacks to Minecraft!
-These backpacks, or Chestpacks, lets players pick up and carry chests, effectively doubling their inventory space.
+This datapack adds simple, vanilla friendly backpacks to Minecraft.
+These backpacks, or Chestpacks, lets players pick up and carry chests!

 ## **FEATURES**